Indian National Congress: Rajiv and Sonia Gandhi era (1984–2014)

-P. V. Narasimha Rao era (1991–1998)

 His rise to the prime ministership was politically significant because he was the first person from South India to hold the office, marking a shift from the traditionally northern-dominated leadership in Indian politics.
 After the election, he formed a minority government.
 Rao himself did not contest elections in 1991, but after he was sworn in as prime minister, he won in a by-election from Nandyal in Andhra Pradesh.
 His administration oversaw major economic change and experienced several domestic incidents that affected India's national security.
 Rao, who held the Industries portfolio, was personally responsible for the dismantling of the Licence Raj, which came under the purview of the Ministry of Commerce and Industry.
 Rao accelerated the dismantling of the Licence Raj, reversing the socialist policies of previous governments.
 He employed Manmohan Singh as his finance minister to begin historic economic changes.
 With Rao's mandate, Singh launched reforms for India's globalisation that involved implementing International Monetary Fund (IMF) policies to prevent India's impending economic collapse.
 Future prime ministers Atal Bihari Vajpayee and Manmohan Singh continued the economic reform policies begun by Rao's government.
 He is often called the "Father of Indian economic reforms".
 Rao was also referred to as Chanakya for his ability to push tough economic and political legislation through the parliament while heading a minority government.